OpenEvalProject/evals/manuscripts/elife-53986/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/53986/elife-53986-fig2-v2.jpg)

-**Figure 2.:** adr-2 suppressed the effects of gain-of-function (gf) slo-2 on locomotion and motor neuron whole-cell currents.(A) adr-2(gv42) alleviated an inhibitory effect of slo-2(gf) on locomotion speed.
+**Figure 2.:** (A) adr-2(gv42) alleviated an inhibitory effect of slo-2(gf) on locomotion speed.
 The sample size was 10–12 in each group.
 (B) adr-2(gv42) largely reversed an augmenting effect of slo-2(gf) on whole-cell currents in VA5 motor neuron.
 Sample sizes were 11 wild type, 8 slo-2(gf), 11 slo-2(gf);adr-2(gv42), and 10 adr-2(gv42).
 All data are shown as mean ± SE.
 Pipette solution I and bath solution I were used.
-The asterisks indicate statistically significant differences (*p<0.05; ***p<0.001) whereas ‘ns’ stands for ‘no significant difference’ between the indicated groups based on either one-way (A) or two-way (B) ANOVA with Tukey's post hoc tests.Figure 2—source data 1.Figure 2.
+The asterisks indicate statistically significant differences (*p<0.05; ***p<0.001) whereas ‘ns’ stands for ‘no significant difference’ between the indicated groups based on either one-way (A) or two-way (B) ANOVA with Tukey's post hoc tests.

-## ADR-1 is expressed in neurons and localized in the nucleus
+### ADR-1 is expressed in neurons and localized in the nucleus

 The expression pattern of adr-1 was examined by expressing GFP under the control of adr-1 promoter (Padr-1).
 In transgenic worms, strong GFP expression was observed in the nervous system, including ventral cord motor neurons and many neurons in the head and tail, while weak GFP expression was observed in the intestine and body-wall muscles (Figure 3A).
 We then examined the subcellular localization pattern of ADR-1 by expressing GFP-tagged full-length ADR-1 (ADR-1::GFP) under the control of Prab-3.
 We found that ADR-1::GFP is localized in the nucleus, as indicated by its colocalization with the mStrawberry-tagged nucleus marker HIS-58 (Liu et al., 2018) in ventral cord motor neurons (Figure 3B).